-Admissions Coordinator / Administrative Support Services
+Admissions Coordinator / Student Services

 Ms. Schuyler has a strong background in public relations and administration.
 As a true people person, she enjoys meeting prospective students and helping current students.
-Aileen believes strongly in the principles and quality of the education the school has provided to the community in its 41 year history.
+Aileen believes strongly in the principles and quality of the education the school has provided to the community in its 47 year history.
 She displays her genuine excitement every day while helping current and future students succeed in our Cosmetology or Nail Technology programs and move on to a rewarding career in the beauty profession.
+She has attended CEA conferences and other seminars and webinars to enhance her skills in providing accurate information to our students.